UVaCompPhys/PHYS56xx-setup/notebooks/FAQ/VirtualBoxGuide.md

 So now you've jumped into the deep end and have become a [sysadmin](https://xkcd.com/705/), congratulations/condolences* ;^)  Good luck!

 * Depending on the version of Ubuntu you installed, you may be prompted to upgrade the distribution.
 This is OK, if you choose to do so.
-* You will probaby want to create a new user, unless you like the name *osboxes* and it's ALWAYS good practice to change tge default passwords on anything that you manage!
+* You will probaby want to create a new user, unless you like the name *osboxes* and it's ALWAYS good practice to change the default passwords on your accounts!
 * To setup the tools used in the phys56xx courses, use conda as described in the Working Environment guide.

 \* Problems?
 "You may do all your exercises on Rivanna instead.”
 You can also take this as a challenge to pick up some new skills.
 Go ahead and post your questions on our piazza group and share your discoveries as well.